-Circuit breaker technology has advanced in recent years, and new techniques have been developed to curb power fluctuations and provide overcurrent protection.
-One such technique is the use of theMCB (Miniature Circuit Breaker).
-To get you started, we'll go over some of the basics in this article.
+Circuit breaker technology has advanced in recent years, and new techniques have been developed to curb power fluctuations and provide overload protection.
+One such technique is the use of the MCB (Miniature Circuit Breaker).
+To get you started, we'll go over some of the basics of a mini circuit breaker in this article.

 MCBs are small electromechanical devices mainly used to protect circuits from overcurrent failures and ensure electrical safety in residences, offices, and industrial sites.

 Most circuits now employ MCBs instead of fuse switches because they don't need to be replaced if an overload is detected.
 Unlike a fuse, an MCB operates as an automatic switch—opening and closing in the event of circuit fluctuations, providing increased operational safety and convenience without increasing running costs.

 There are three major differences between a standard circuit breaker and a miniature circuit breaker:

 - Tripping Mechanism: Circuit breakers use a relay mechanism, whereas MCBs use a release mechanism.

 - Breaking Capacity: Circuit breakers have a high rupturing capacity, while MCBs have a low rupturing capacity.

 - Voltage: Circuit breakers are used in systems involving high voltage, while MCBs are used in systems involving low voltage.

 How Does a MCB (Miniature Circuit Breaker) Work?

 There are two types of tripping mechanisms in MCB (Miniature Circuit Breaker):